-Israeli Dance (Part 3)

-Specialty Track
+Israeli Dance, Specialty Track 3

-AUTHOR(S): Erica Goldman SUMMARY: Israeli dances and methods for teaching them as well as how to utilize Israeli dance to teach about Israeli culture and Jewish values Submitted by Erica Goldman TOPIC(S): Dance/Movement, Community Building, Arts and Culture, Israel LEARNING OBJECTIVE: Participants will learn Israeli dances (both classics and modern ones), tips on how to teach them, ideas on how Israeli dance can be used as a ritualistic bonding activity for a camp group, ideas on how Israeli dance can be used to teach aspects of Jewish and Israeli culture and history.
-AUDIENCE: Group size: 6-60 people TIMING: 70-90 minutes APPENDICES: Israeli Dance Handout (Lyrics to Tzaddik Katamar) MATERIALS NEEDED: Sound system and music SET-UP DETAILS: Usually larger, non-carpeted indoor spaces, with open space to dance but some places to sit during discussion components as well
+AUTHOR: Erica Goldman SUMMARY: Session to learn more Israeli dances and how they can be used as a tool to build community and teach about Israel and Judaism Submitted by Erica Goldman TOPICS: Camp-wide/Large Group Programs, Community Building, Dance and Movement, Global Jewish Community, Israel Programming, Jewish Culture, Jewish Values, Music and Rhythm LEARNING OBJECTIVE: Participants will learn some more Israeli dances (both classics and modern ones), tips on how to teach them, ideas on how Israeli dance can be used as a ritualistic bonding activity for a camp group, and ideas on how Israeli dance can be used to teach aspects of Jewish and Israeli culture and history.
+AUDIENCE: Any size group of six or more; ages ten and up.
+LENGTH: 90-120 Minutes MATERIALS NEEDED: Sound system; microphone if large group or large room SETTING SUGGESTED: Empty space with room for dancing (no furniture)